 And I found this information about Aluminum on the Pure Water Products website:

 Aluminum: At high concentrations, there is evidence linking aluminum to its effects on the nervous system, with possible connections to several diseases, such as Parkinson’s, Alzheimer’s, and Lou Gehrig’s disease.
 The American Water Works Association recommends that concentrations of aluminum in drinking water should not exceed 0.05 parts per million (0.05 ppm or mg/L).
 The U.S. Environmental Protection Agency recommends that the level not exceed 0.2 ppm.

 Okay, so I’m no scientist, but according to the test data from 2004-2008, Manganese exceeded the legal limit by 50 ppb, whatever that means.
 And Aluminum exceeded the legal limit by 200 ppb.
 Can someone who knows the difference between ppm, ppb, and mg/l help me out here?

 Oh, and let’s not forget about the additional 14 contaminants that exceeded the health limit:

 Bromoform (A disinfection byproduct)

-Lead (A metal that enters water by corrosion of household plumbing systems, discharge of industrial pollution and erosion of natural deposits)
+Lead (A metal that enters the water by corrosion of household plumbing systems, discharge of industrial pollution, and erosion of natural deposits)

 Bromodichloromethane (A disinfection byproduct)